Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Data Sets

-where $x$ is randomly sampled from the multi-dimensional interval $[\mathbf{0},~\mathbf{1}]$ and $u$ is sampled from the zonotope $\langle 0.5\cdot\mathbf{1},~[0.5\cdot \mathbf{1}~~~0.05\cdot v_2]\rangle$, where $v_2=[0.747~~ -0.247]^\top$ was randomly sampled from a standard normal distribution. \item The \emph{Photovoltaic} dataset is based on the hourly power generation profile of a residential photovoltaic installation from the SimBench dataset \textit{1-LV-rural2–1-sw} \citep{meinecke2020simbench}.
+where $x$ is randomly sampled from the multi-dimensional interval $[\mathbf{0},~\mathbf{1}]$ and $u$ is sampled from the zonotope $\langle 0.5\cdot\mathbf{1},~[0.5\cdot \mathbf{1}~~~0.05\cdot v_2]\rangle$, where $v_2=[0.747~~ -0.247]^\top$ was randomly sampled from a standard normal distribution. \item The \emph{Photovoltaic} data set is based on the hourly power generation profile of a residential photovoltaic installation from the SimBench data set \textit{1-LV-rural2–1-sw} \citep{meinecke2020simbench}.
 The predictor is trained to predict the next four hours based on the past 48 hours.
-This is a common task in energy management and serves as an example where the output features are highly correlated. \end{itemize} For classification tasks, we consider two synthetic and two real-world datasets, as listed in \cref{tab:data}.
-The two synthetic datasets are generated as follows, where the test functions are designed to have intersections, i.e., certain inputs $x$ could have been generated by multiple test functions: \begin{itemize} \item We generate the synthetic dataset \emph{SD-C1} from the test functions
+This is a common task in energy management and serves as an example where the output features are highly correlated. \end{itemize} For classification tasks, we consider two synthetic and two real-world data sets, as listed in Tab.~\ref{tab:data}.
+The two synthetic data sets are generated as follows, where the test functions are designed to have intersections, i.e., certain inputs $x$ could have been generated by multiple test functions: \begin{itemize} \item We generate the synthetic data set \emph{SD-C1} from the test functions

-where $x_1$ and $\unc_1$ of each class are randomly sampled from the intervals $[-5,~5]$ and $[-2,~2]$, respectively. \item We generate the synthetic dataset \emph{SD-C2} from the test functions
+where $x_1$ and $\unc_1$ of each class are randomly sampled from the intervals $[-5,~5]$ and $[-2,~2]$, respectively. \item We generate the synthetic data set \emph{SD-C2} from the test functions

 where $x_1$, $x_2$, and $\unc_1$ of each class are randomly sampled from the intervals $[-5,~5]$, $[-5,~5]$, and $[-1,~1]$, respectively. \end{itemize}